mark-datanaltek/CRC_geneExpression_and_survival/readme.md

     * probably best to do this with R/Bioconductor

 # Analysis Plan
-Start with EDA of patient metadata fields vs DFS and create some Kaplan-Meier curves.
+Start with EDA of patient metadata fields vs DFS and create some Kaplan-Meier curves. - <font color="green">*DONE*</font>
-* can also compute some Cox Proportional Hazards (CPH) analysis for patient metadata fields to determine if there are significant effects
+* can also compute some Cox Proportional Hazards (CPH) analysis for patient metadata fields to determine if there are significant effects - <font color="green">*DONE*</font>

 Then look for individual genes whose expression levels regress well with DFS and are not highly correlated with each other.
 * this is likely also done with CPH, e.g. see https://www.biostars.org/p/344233/